cdaly2/MoodlePRNG_qtype_plugin/README.md

 Obviously, as currently implemented, it would be easy for students to find the question and the answer.
    The Python program should be adapted to ignore all queries that don't come from a Moodle question page.

+   TODO
+   ====
+   Fix the PHP qtype plugin so that it looks like normal code.
+   It should allow the user to modify the directory of the url and the size of the answer box.
+It should not require the user to enter a text description or to supply any answers (which will be ignored anyway).
+   I assume that many parts of the showrtanswer plugin are irrelevant and can be removed.

+   The Python code should be adapted so that it inherits functionality from a super class.
+   It should refuse connections that don't come from the Moodle quiz page as that might allow students to directly access the answer.
+   Debugging of these questions is currently not trivial.
+This should be fixed.
+   Maybe use a Python web framework such as Flask as the cgi solution uses more resources.